bvschaik/julius/res/manual/README_map_editor_scenario_events.md

 ### Rome Wages
 + type = rome_wages
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 10000.

 ### Stats: City Health
 + type = stats_health
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 100.

 ### Stats: Culture
 + type = stats_culture
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 100.

 ### Stats: Favor
 + type = stats_favor
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 100.

 ### Stats: Peace
 + type = stats_peace
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 100.

 ### Stats: Prosperity
 + type = stats_prosperity
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
 + value = The amount to check for.
 Allowed values: Any number from 0 to 100.

 ### Trade good sell price
 + type = trade_sell_price
 + resource = What resource to use.
 Allowed values: (Any resource name) "wheat", "timber", "marble", etc.
 + check = What sort of check are we doing.
-Allowed values: "eq", "gte", "lte".
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
   - Note: This checks the unadjusted trade price of the target resource. i.e. no caravserai or lighthouse discounts or penalties taken into account.
 + value = The amount to check for.
 Allowed values: Any number from 0 to 1000000000.

+### Trade route is open
++ type = trade_route_open
++ target_city = The name of the city that you want to adjust the route of.
++ check_for_open = Should this condition pass if the trade route is open?
+Allowed values: "false" or "true".
+  - "false" this condition will pass if the route has not yet been opened, or cannot be opened.
+  - "true" this condition will pass if the route is open.

+### Trade route opening price
++ type = trade_route_price
++ target_city = The name of the city that you want to adjust the route of.
++ check = What sort of check are we doing.
+Allowed values: "eq", "gte", "lte", "neq", "lt", "gt".
++ value = The amount to check for.
+Allowed values: Any number from 0 to 1000000000.
+  - Note: A trade route that is already open is considered to have a price of 0.